Immigration Requirements

 - Form I-20 (sign the form under Item 11) or Form DS-2019 (sign the form at the bottom of page 1)

-- Kutztown University admissions letter.
+- Kutztown University admissions letter (Includes merit scholarship and tuition reduction)

 - DS-160 Form Nonimmigrant Visa Application confirmation page.